Jefferson P. Kidder: Career

 He was a member of the Vermont Constitutional Convention in 1843.
 He served as State's Attorney for Orange County (1842-1847), a member of the Vermont State Senate (1847-1849), the Lieutenant Governor of Vermont (1852-1853), and a delegate to the 1856 Democratic National Convention.

 In 1848 he received the honorary degree of Master of Arts from the University of Vermont.

 In 1857 Kidder moved to St. Paul, Minnesota, where he joined the Republican Party.

 In 1859, Kidder moved to Dakota Territory and became a delegate to Congress from the provisional government at Sioux Falls.

 In 1862 and 1863, he was elected to the Minnesota House of Representatives.
 In 1865 he moved to Vermillion, Dakota Territory, when Abraham Lincoln appointed him an associate justice of the territorial Supreme Court.

 In 1874, he was elected as the territory's delegate to Congress.
 He served from March 4, 1875 to March 3, 1879 and was an unsuccessful candidate for renomination in 1878.

 1879, Kidder was reappointed to the Supreme Court of Dakota Territory.
 He served until his death in 1883.

 Death and burial

 Kidder died in St. Paul on October 2, 1883.
 He was buried in St. Paul's Oakland Cemetery.

 Family

-His son Lyman Kidder was a US Cavalry 2nd lieutenant serving in the 2nd Cavalry under George Armstrong Custer, and was killed in action in what would be dubbed the Kidder massacre.
+His son Lyman S. Kidder was a U.S. Cavalry 2nd lieutenant serving in the 2nd Cavalry under George Armstrong Custer, and was killed in action in what would be dubbed the Kidder massacre.

 Jefferson Kidder was also the grandfather of noted lawman and Arizona Ranger Jeff Kidder.